tenstorrent/tt-budabackend/loader/README.md

 ## Bug tracking

-We will use [Device Runtime board](https://yyz-gitlab.local.tenstorrent.com/tenstorrent/budabackend/-/boards/49?label_name[]=Runtime) for tracking our bugs:
+We will use `runtime` label for tracking our bugs:

 All issues should be tagged with `Runtime` label for them to show up on the board.
 Other labels can be applied on top - `Versim`, `Silicon`, etc.